Vouchers Do Not Work for Students: Resources to Stop Vouchers

 PAGE Analysis of HB 60: Explains proposed ESA voucher and highlights flaws.

 Pushing Private Dollars to Public Schools: PAGE report that examines Georgia’s existing voucher programs, highlighting multiple concerns.
+Published in 2020 before the passage of SB 47 in 2021.

 Audit Report of Georgia’s Tax Credit Voucher Program: State audit of the program, which concluded the program lacks needed transparency and accountability measures and calls on lawmakers to increase legislative oversight.